stonepros/stone/doc/releases/infernalis.rst

 to start up.
 This fencing is enforced by the Infernalis monitor, so use an upgrade procedure like:

 #.
-Upgrade Ceph on monitor hosts
+Upgrade Stone on monitor hosts
 #.
 Restart all ceph-mon daemons
 #.
-Upgrade Ceph on all OSD hosts
+Upgrade Stone on all OSD hosts
 #.
 Stop all ceph-osd daemons
 #.
 Mark all OSDs down with something like::